Office Hours Monday–Friday 8 a.m. – 4:30 p.m.

 PLEASE NOTE: If students do not complete necessary forms before the day of their scheduled appointment, then we cannot guarantee that they will be seen on that day.

-Screening Sessions: Any student interested in receiving services must first undergo a screening session.
-This is a brief session in which the Counselor will determine which treatment mode is in the best interest of the student.
+Screening/Intake Sessions: Any student interested in receiving services must first undergo a screening/intake session.
+This is a initial session in which the Counselor will determine which treatment mode is in the best interest of the student.
 Counseling Services provides the following modes of treatment:

 - Individual Counseling: Counseling Services offers brief individual counseling based on individual needs.
 Students in individual counseling are typically seen biweekly, and students are limited to 15 sessions per academic year.